Skip to main content

 • Medaka resources: Jochen Wittbrodt, Heidelberg University, Germany

-• Medaka mutants: Felix Loosli, KIT, Karlsruhe
+• Medaka mutants and behavior: Felix Loosli, KIT, Karlsruhe

 Selected publications